William-67/Analysis-of-efficacy-of-Covid19-Vaccination/README.md

        **covid19_metrics_dimension.csv**, **date_dimension.csv**, **province_dimension.csv** and **vaccination_dimension.csv**.
        In addition, it will create a script called **dimension_creating.sql**, which is used to create relational schema in DBMS.

   Method 2 is added for better OLAP query and BI dashboard.
+Method 1 is enough for viewing.

+**Phase 3**

+OLAP query are available now!
+Step for OLAP:
+1. Use **dimension_creating.sql** get from phase 2, load into database
+2. Run each query in **OLAP.sql**